Welcome to the mesoLAB

-Floating Treatment Wetlands (FTWs), also referred to as floating wetland islands or artificial reed beds, consist of emergent macrophytes growing on a floating mat on the lake water surface in contrast to being rooted in sediment1 (Figure 2).
+Floating Treatment Wetlands (FTWs), also referred to as floating wetland islands or artificial reed beds, consist of emergent macrophytes growing on a floating mat on the lake water surface in contrast to being rooted in sediment1.
 Land is not required for FTW systems, which is often the limiting factor for traditional wetland treatment systems2.
 FTWs have the potential to provide water treatment for total nitrogen, ammonium-N, nitrate-N, total microcystin-LR, E. coli, and total phosphorus (TP)2–5.
 However, many questions remain about FTW systems, specifically regarding their potential use in the Midwest along with their management and design requirements.
-Therefore, the Messer Research Team is utilizing FTW mesocosms to study contaminant removal processes and make recommendations for FTWs, specifically to improve Midwestern water quality.
+Therefore, the Messer Research Team is utilizing FTW mesocosms to study contaminant removal processes and make recommendations for FTWs, specifically to improve Midwestern water quality (Figure 2).

-If you are living or traveling through the Lincoln, NE area and have an interest in touring the MESOLab, please contact Dr. Tiffany Messer.
-Additionally, Dr. Messer provides high school, undergraduate, and graduate research opportunities in the MESOLab.
-The Messer Research Team intends to provide tours and information sessions on FTWs and their potential to improve water quality beginning Summer 2018.
+If you are living or traveling through the Lincoln, NE area and have an interest in touring the mesoLAB, please contact Dr. Tiffany Messer.
+Additionally, Dr. Messer provides high school, undergraduate, and graduate research opportunities in the mesoLAB.
+The Messer Research Team currently provides tours and information sessions on FTWs and their potential to improve water quality in the Lincoln area and are always interested in expanding our network.

 1. Tanner, C. C. & Headley, T. R. Components of floating emergent macrophyte treatment wetlands influencing removal of stormwater pollutants.
 Ecol.
 Eng.
 37, 474–486 (2011).